 Should you find yourself on a business trip or planning a family ski trip in a cute mountain town, set aside a little time to visit a handful of open houses.
 Or, stop by a real estate office just to “window shop.”

-When you’re considering the big picture potential for vacation rental real estate investments (like cap rate estimates, custom income projections, and potential net operating income), remember these factors are influenced by basic facts—a home’s location and that location’s seasonal flow of visitors.
+When you’re looking at a vacation home's investment potential, you're probably focused on the big picture: cap rate estimates, custom rental income projections, and potential net operating income.
+But remember these factors are influenced by basic aspects of the home that are outside your control—namely its location and that location’s seasonal flow of visitors.

-Your vacation home, and its potential as a vacation rental investment, are impacted by the length and intensity of the area’s high tourist season and shoulder seasons.
+Your vacation home, and its potential as an investment property, are impacted by the length and intensity of the area’s high tourist season and shoulder seasons.

 If a vacation home was not previously a vacation rental investment, it may have only been in use one or two seasons per year.
 There may be issues with older infrastructure, irregular maintenance, or intermittent care.
 Superficial repairs may mask fixes that were shortcuts or that were performed too late after damage from weather (or people in the home).

-Be sure you’re working with an agent who understands the local climate and building practices when you’re house hunting out of town.
-The right agent will also have a network of home inspectors and repair specialists who they can consult for formal and informal questions during your home search.
+Be sure you’re working with a real estate agent who understands the local climate and building practices when you’re long-distance house hunting.
+The right agent will also have a network of home inspectors and repair specialists they can consult for formal and informal questions during your vacation home search.

-It also doesn’t hurt to look out for repairs that sniff of an amateur or DIY approach.
+And always look out for repairs that signify an amateur or DIY approach.
 Even when executed well, these improvements are often un-permitted and may not be up to code.
-As a result, you might have to pay to bring your home or vacation rental investment up to code before it’s vacation-ready.
+As a result, you might have to pay to bring your home up to code before it’s vacation-ready.

-When your expert agent does a walkthrough or attends an open house on your behalf, they should be looking for signals about the property’s income earning potential.
+When your expert agent does a walkthrough or attends an open house on your behalf, they should be looking for signals about the vacation rental’s earning potential.

-The answers to these questions can become levers to pull as you make or negotiate an offer and optimize the home for short-term rental income once it’s yours.
+The answers to these questions can become deciding factors as you make or negotiate an offer.
+They can also influence how you optimize the home for short-term rental property income once it’s yours.

 * This document is for information and illustrative purposes only.
 It is not intended to provide “investment advice” or a “recommendation” regarding a course of action.
 The discussion is general in nature and has not taken into account your personal financial position or objectives.
 You should consult a licensed financial advisor or other professional to discuss your specific situation.